Coco Jamboo: Chart performance

-"Coco Jamboo" peaked at number one in Austria, Czech Republic, Hungary, Sweden and Switzerland.
-It was also a top-five hit in Denmark, Finland, Germany, Ireland, the Netherlands, and Norway, as well as on the Eurochart Hot 100, where the single reached number four in July 1996.
+"Coco Jamboo" peaked at number one in Austria, Czech Republic, Hungary, Latvia, Sweden and Switzerland.
+It was also a top-five hit in Denmark, Estonia, Finland, Germany, Ireland, the Netherlands, and Norway, as well as on the Eurochart Hot 100, where the single reached number four in July 1996.
 In the UK, it peaked at number eight in June 1997, spending two weeks at that position.
-Outside Europe, "Coco Jamboo" was successful in both Australia and New Zealand, where it reached number seven and nine.
+Outside Europe, "Coco Jamboo" was successful in countries like Australia, New Zealand and Israel, where it reached numbers seven, nine and four.
+In the latter, it debuted as number five and peaked the following week, on 16 July and spent 6 weeks inside the top 30.
 On the US Billboard Hot 100, it peaked at number 21, becoming the band's only charting single.
 On the Billboard Dance Club Play chart, it reached number 17.

-The single was awarded with a gold record in Austria (25,000), New Zealand (5,000), Sweden (25,000) and Switzerland (25,000).
-It also earned a silver record in the UK (200,000) and a platinum record in Australia (70,000), Germany (500,000) and Norway.
+The single was awarded with a gold record in Austria, New Zealand, Sweden and Switzerland (25,000).
+It also earned a silver record in the UK and a platinum record in Australia, Germany and Norway.